- User Since

 @Lukas Stockner (lukasstockner97) What you said sounds good and user-friendly for artists if I understand correctly.
 Something like the following image is how I'd imagine a nice layout to work, does this match with what you are saying?

-@Brecht Van Lommel (brecht) You may be right that I don't understand UDIM's but I think that's likely a miscommunication.
-The following is a manual UDIM setup that I pieced together just now.
+@Brecht Van Lommel (brecht) You may be correct in saying that I don't understand UDIM's but I think it's likely a miscommunication.
+The following is a hand-built UDIM setup that I pieced together just now.

 Auto-detection/loading of the sequence sounds like a nice way to go, however I did not see any mention of how multiple images that have the same UDIM-ID will be treated so I thought I'd bring this up to be sure it's on the table with everything else.